top of page

 Search

-Learn Risk to Reward Ratio | Forex Trading Basics
+What is Reward to Risk Ratio | Forex Trading Basics

 Hey traders,

-Planning your every trade, you should know in advance the profit that you are aiming to make and the maximum amount of money you are willing to lose.
+Planning your every Forex trade, you should know in advance the profit that you are aiming to make and the maximum amount of money you are willing to lose.

 Let's start with an example.
 Imagine you see a good buying opportunity on EURUSD.
 You quickly identify a safe entry point, your take profit level and stop loss.